Read-Lab-Confederation/read-lab-confederation.github.io/content/blog/posts/basic-nextflow-script.md

 The workflow directory can get pretty large with excess directories if the script is run repeated with -resume but can be cleaned up by the ```nextflow clean``` command.

 ## Writing and debugging Nextflow scripts
-I have found that writing new scripts is more difficult than R and Python.
+I (Tim) have found that writing new scripts is more difficult than R and Python.
 This is partly because I am not familiar with the underlying Groovy language that Nextflow is based on.
 There are no tools for developing and debugging that I am aware of, so you are forced into writing print statements to understand the values that variables have been assigned (the .println() function is useful).

 When developing new scripts I suggest finding a minimal data set consisting of the smallest possible files that produce a known result.
 Develop the script one process at a time.